NJ school district removes names of all holidays from calendar - News Break

 Randolph Township, N.J. — A New Jersey school district, facing backlash after a recent decision to rename Columbus Day, has decided to remove all holiday names from the school calendar.

 Randolph school directors voted unanimously on Thursday to keep specific holidays off the school calendar, including Thanksgiving, Rosh Hashanah, Yom Kippur and Christmas.
 NJ.com reported.
-The holiday will now be designated as “Day Off” on the calendar, with a description of the reason behind it, the website reported.
+Holidays will now be designated as “Day Off” on the calendar, with a description of the reason behind it, the website reported.

 The move comes after the board decided in May to change Columbus Day to Indigenous Peoples’ Day on the school calendar, WNYW reported.